alexandregv/RP42/README.md

 ## Installation

+**New**: you can now use it directly at school without downloading anything!
+Just execute `/sgoinfre/goinfre/Perso/aguiot--/public/RP42 &`

-Just download a prebuilt binary from the [releases](https://github.com/triinoxys/RP42/releases) page, or build it yourself.
+You can also download a prebuilt binary from the [releases](https://github.com/triinoxys/RP42/releases) page, or build it yourself.
 To build it:
 1. Clone the repo: `git clone https://github.com/triinoxys/RP42.git`
 2. Install dependencies: `shards install` (no deps right now)